getsthepicture/Delicious-Desk/README.md

 # Delicious-Desk
-A preventive healthcare goal that shows nutritional analytics from calculating the nutrient value scores of upscale restaurants based on specific dietary profiles.
+Delicious Desk is a preventive healthcare goal that will show macronutrient analysis of restaurant menu items by calculating the sum in order to provide a nutrient value score which would categorize upscale restaurants based on eight specific dietary profiles.
 Let's reverse the rate of premature deaths from heart disease in the United States🍔.

 - - -
 ## Contributors